100 Things

 75. Favorite color: Green.

-74. My sister and I used to love listening to Marlo Thomas' Free to be You and Me.
-(Remember Rosie Grier and "It's alright to cry??" or "Billy wants a doll??")
+74. As kids, my sister and I used to love listening to Marlo Thomas' Free to be You and Me.

 73. Ancestrally speaking, I am 3/4 Irish, 1/4 Armenian.